 We all have our own creative direction.
-Our favorite styles, preferences, and inclinations.
+Our favorite styles and inclinations.
 I’m a member of a couple of photo clubs, I moderate 2 Facebook groups online.
-I’m always aware and surprised by the diversity of the people that participate, their interests, and subject matter.
-For me, I love surrealistic art.
+I’m always aware and surprised by the diversity of the people that participate, their interests and subject matter.
+I love surrealistic art.
 Things that make me question reality.
-Juxtaposing things together that don’t necessarily belong together and challenge my imagination.
+Challenge my imagination.
 Make me see things in a different way.
-By contrast, there are several members that will only photograph realism, birds, flowers, landscapes.
+By contrast there are several members that will only photograph birds, flowers, landscapes.
 There is one gentleman that almost exclusively photographs eagles.
-If it doesn’t look like how we see it, then they would say it’s not photography.

-You may like fantasy or abstract photography, taking license to load up on photo manipulation, postprocessing, trickeries, and tomfoolery; do folks really still use that word.
+You may like fantasy, surrealism, or abstract photography, taking license to load up on photo manipulation, postprocessing, trickeries and tomfoolery; do folks really still use that word.
 On the other hand, you might like nature, documentary, or you may love realism.
 Truth in image.
-No extreme photo manipulation, no composites, nothing that doesn’t represent what the eye would see if you were standing there in person.
+No extreme photo manipulation, not composites, nothing that doesn’t represent what the eye would see if you were standing there in person.
 Better yet you might mix any of these in any combination and come up with your own version.
 This will ultimately lead to your personal style.
 More on that in another series.

-Always, and I mean always – remember, that this is your vision.
-You have your concepts and ideas for what it is you are looking to create.
-It’s to that goal that any critique or constructive criticism should be considered.
+So, always, and I mean always remember, that this is your vision.
+You have your vision and ideas for what it is you are looking to create.
+It’s to that goal that any critique, or constructive criticism should be considered.
 Be true to your vision and yourself.